From steak salad to prawn cocktail, from Tarka dhal to chicken miso soup, we’ve got plenty of lunches under 200 calories to choose from.

 161 calories/2g fat per portion

 Quorn is much lower in fat and in calories than meat which makes it the perfect healthy option for lunch.
-Mixed with tender beans and soft spinach leaves, this soup recipe is only 161 calories per serving and takes just 20 mins to rustle up too!
+Mixed with tender beans and soft spinach leaves, this soup recipe is only 161 calories per serving and takes just 20 mins to make.

 Get the recipe: Quorn lunch bowl